-I remember when I first started leading, I would bring in doughnuts for the team.
+I remember when I first started a team lead role.
+I would bring in doughnuts for the team.
 After slapping them down on the table, I would run to my office thinking I had just given the greatest motivator ever.

 I was wrong.